lsnidero/example-keycloak/README.md

 ## Keycloak theming

 Almost every aspect of the Keycloak UI can be customized.
 In order to have an idea of what could be customized you can follow the link to the [main theme](https://github.com/keycloak/keycloak/tree/18.0.2/themes/src/main/resources/theme/keycloak) of the project.
-Is possibile to add more themes to the Keylcoak installation just addind a folder inside the `themes` folder in the Keycloak installation.
+Is possible to add more themes to the Keycloak installation just adding a folder inside the `themes` folder.
-After a reload of the server you can link the new theme to the realm directly from the web ui (_Realm Settings > Themes)
+After a reload of the server you can link the new theme to the realm directly from the web ui (_Realm Settings_ > _Themes_)